 Delaware calculates this form of compensation by paying 66.6% of the gross wage an employee was being paid at the time they were injured, up to a weekly maximum amount which is based on the year of injury.
 Depending on the duration and severity of an injury, there are several different categories of Delaware Workers Compensation benefits.

 They include temporary partial or temporary total benefits, permanent impairment, disfigurement, and death benefits.
-Because each category of benefits has its own requirements and approach to paying, as well as limits on how much is paid, an attorney will be able to explain all the options to you.
+Because each category of benefits has its own requirements and approach to paying, as well as limits on how much is paid, a Delaware work related injury attorney will be able to explain all the options to you.

 Call a Workers’ Compensation Attorney to Learn More About Workplace Injuries in Delaware

-If you have been injured, contact a worker’s comp lawyer in Delaware quickly.
+If you have been injured, contact our team quickly.
 If you wait too long to file your claim, you may miss out on the opportunity to file.
 Waiting to file a claim can also hurt your chances of success.
 Avoid obstacles by contacting us at Doroshow, Pasquale, Krawitz, and Bhaya.
 Our Delaware workers’ compensation lawyers are ready to help you fight for your rights.